Eidion/GameDesign/experienceHouseRules.md

 Characters start out with 0 experience points.
 By completing quests, overcoming adversaries, and making discoveries, they gain experience points.
 Once they reach 100 XP, they are able to level.
 Their experience points reset to 0, and they are able to gain a new level.

-Any remaining experience points are halved and applied to the new level's experience points total.
+Any remaining experience points are halved (rounded up) and applied to the new level's experience points total.

 ### Starter Level Variants